gh3orghiu/chemshell-dna-sample-inputs/field/generating_e_field/dna/README.md

 Feel free to uncomment out/edit to use the script to loop over multiple replicas.

 The python script will generate new structures and AMBER forcefield files that will be ready for subsequent QM/MM optimisation.
 To run these simulations, head over to 'field/pos\_x\_9/rep\_101'.
 The DNA electric field forcefield files will be in 'initial\_struc'.

+For larger electric fields (10^9 V/m) only the reactant will have an electric field built.
+We then proceed to use a similar set of scripts in the same order as in the 'no\_field' case as the proton transfer reaction is investigated.